The information below details the section headings that you should include in your manuscript and what information should be within each section.

 - "A versus B in the treatment of C: a randomized controlled trial", "X is a risk factor for Y: a case control study", "What is the impact of factor X on subject Y: A systematic review"

 - or for non-clinical or non-research studies: a description of what the article reports

 - list the full names, institutional addresses and email addresses for all authors

 - if a collaboration group should be listed as an author, please list the Group name as an author.
 If you would like the names of the individual members of the Group to be searchable through their individual PubMed records, please include this information in the “Acknowledgements” section in accordance with the instructions below

 The Abstract should not exceed 350 words.
 Please minimize the use of abbreviations and do not cite references in the abstract.

 Three to ten keywords representing the main content of the article.

-This should state clearly the main conclusions and provide an explanation of the importance and relevance of the study to the field.
+This should state clearly the main conclusions and provide an explanation of the importance and relevance of the case, data, opinion, database or software reported.

 List of abbreviations